zhousarah/azure-compute-docs/articles/virtual-machines/maintenance-configurations-bicep.md

 ## Example

-There are 3 bicep files that needs to be created.
-We recommend to keep all the 3 files in the same folder.
-You can also keep them in different folders, just make sure to update the path of the file names in `example.bicep` file mentioned below.
+There are three bicep files that need to be created.
+We recommend keeping all the three files in the same folder.
+You can also keep them in different folders but make sure to update the path of the file names in `example.bicep` file mentioned.

 ### Template Execution